-- If stool gets on the the outside of the dressing, clean it gently with soapy water.
+- If stool gets on the outside of the dressing, clean it gently with soapy water.
 Be sure to wipe away from the penis.
-Do not scrub.
+DO NOT scrub.

 - Give your child sponge baths until the dressing is off.
 When you do start bathing your son, use only warm water.
-Do not scrub.
-Gently pat him dry afterward.
+DO NOT scrub.
+Gently pat him dry afterwards.

 Some oozing from the penis is normal.
 You may see some spotting on the dressings, diaper, or underpants.
-If your son is still in diapers, ask your nurse about how to use two diapers instead of one.
+If your child is still in diapers, ask your provider about how to use two diapers instead of one.

-Do not use powders or ointments anywhere in the area before asking your child’s doctor if it is okay.
+DO NOT use powders or ointments anywhere in the area before asking your child's provider if it is ok.

 - The dressing rolls down and is tight around the penis.